 - Administrative and court cases as well as pending Alternative Dispute Resolution matters

 Various factors will also affect the scope of the due diligence examination.
 The cooperation of the subject company, the organization of the resources and documents to be examined, as well as the allotted time and budget for the due diligence.
 It is therefore important that the clients’ concerns and objectives for the merger or acquisition are clearly established at the outset so the due diligence investigation can be focused.
 It is also important to engage lawyers who have experience and exposure to the industry of the subject company.

-Al Suwaidi & Company have helped several clients conclude mergers and acquisitions and assisted in management transitions.
-If you need to explore the conduct of full or partial legal due diligence, Al Suwaidi & Company has a dedicated team of lawyers and paralegals for legal due diligence investigations.
+Alsuwaidi & Company have helped several clients conclude mergers and acquisitions and assisted in management transitions.
+If you need to explore the conduct of full or partial legal due diligence, Al Suwaidi & Company has legal consultants in UAE and paralegals for legal due diligence investigations.